-Adhesive transfer is not random.
-It follows predictable chemistry.
-Understanding the two mechanisms behind it is the starting point for specifying correctly.
+Sticky stuff doesn’t just happen randomly.
+It follows rules.
+Understanding the two reasons behind it is the starting point for choosing

 Surface Energy and Coating Chemistry

-Every pre-coated surface has a surface energy value — the force per unit area that determines how strongly an adhesive bonds to it.
-Polyester coatings, PVDF coatings, and SMP coatings each have different surface energy profiles.
-A film adhesive calibrated for one coating system can over-bond on another with higher surface energy, even at the same nominal tack rating.
+Every pre-coated surface has a level of stickiness.
+This determines how strongly an adhesive sticks to it.
+Different coatings like polyester, PVDF and SMP have levels of stickiness.
+A film adhesive made for one coating system can stick much on another with higher stickiness.

 Adhesive Dwell and PSA Aging

-Pressure-sensitive adhesive begins bonding the moment it contacts a surface.
-Over time, adhesive flow increases contact area and bond strength — a process called dwell.
-On pre-coated metal, dwell is accelerated by heat and UV exposure.
-A film that peels cleanly at 30 days may leave residue at 90 days on the same surface under outdoor storage conditions.
+Pressure-sensitive adhesive starts sticking the moment it touches a surface.
+Over time it sticks more.
+A process called dwell.
+On -coated metal dwell happens faster with heat and sun exposure.
+A film that peels off cleanly at 30 days may leave stuff at 90 days on the same surface outside.

-Solvent-based adhesive systems are particularly susceptible to this because plasticizer content changes under thermal cycling — the adhesive softens, flows deeper into coating micro-texture, and cross-links partially on cooling.
-Water-based acrylic PSA has a more stable cross-link density across temperature variation.
-This is the core chemistry reason why adhesive type matters as much as tack level for long-duration pre-coated metal applications.
+Solvent-based adhesive systems are especially prone to this because they change under heat.
+The adhesive softens, flows deeper into the coating and partially hardens when it cools.
+Water-based acrylic PSA has a stable hardness across temperature changes.
+This is the reason why adhesive type matters as much as tack level, for long-duration pre-coated metal applications.

 The 4 Variables That Decide Clean Removal